Dil Ruba

 Dil Ruba (دِلرُبا) is a 2020 Pakistani television series premiered on 28 March 2020 on Hum TV.
 It is directed by Ali Hasan, written by Qaisra Hayat and produced by Momina Duraid under MD Productions.
 The serial stars Hania Amir as an Internet celebrity, who is popular on a video-sharing social platform.
 It also stars Shehroz Sabzwari, Syed Jibran, Mohib Mirza, Asad Siddiqui, Ghana Ali, Laila Wasti and Marina Khan in supporting roles.

 Plot

-Protagonist Sanam (Hania Aamir) is a normal teenager with all normal social media stuff.
+The protagonist, Sanam (Hania Aamir), is a normal teenager with all normal social media stuff.
 She is a TikToker and her beauty enchants all the men she meets.
-She speaks to multiple men on her phone and has everyone dancing to her tune which she uses as a mean for getting benefits from men.
+Every man she speaks to on her phone is dancing to her tune which she uses as a means for getting benefits.